clintondeacon/url_shortener/README.md

 php artisan migrate:fresh --seed
 ```

-5. Generate the API documentation
+5. (OPTIONAL) Generate the API documentation

+Has already been run and included in the repo, but can be run again anyway.
+Can be useful to run again if any changes made to the .env variables.

 ```bash
 php artisan scribe:generate